The Second Great War:

 Our Second Great War alternative history story arc bears no other resemblance to Lewis’ game, but is very much a dieselpunk setting.
 Airships dominate the skies, helicopters and autogyros are common, fixed-wing aircraft are much less prominent, rail travel is well-developed, and battleships rule the seas.

 Proper execution of a fiction series in whatever medium – comics, role-playing, television – is to outline the background in what’s known as a “series bible.”
-Our new book titled The Second Great War is the series bible for our Second Great War story arc, giving the background of Wilson’s Peace, the events of the years that followed the end of the First Great War, and then describing the campaigns of the Second Great War on both land and sea.
+Our book titled The Second Great War is the series bible for our Second Great War story arc, giving the background of Wilson’s Peace, the events of the years that followed the end of the First Great War, and then describing the campaigns of the Second Great War on both land and sea.

 The premise of this story arc is that Woodrow Wilson’s attempt to mediate a peace agreement in November and December 1916 succeeded in bringing the First World War to a close.
 Wilson actually made such an offer, but it failed to gain traction with either side and the opportunity was lost.
 The war ground on for two more years, killing additional millions and maiming even more, not counting the additional death and destruction inflicted in related conflicts like the Russian Civil War.